isleeponcouch/toblog/content/articles/2026-06-13-fable-we-hardly-knew-ye.md

 updatedAt: 2026-06-13
 ---

 Well this was supposed to be a "first impressions of Fable 5" post but instead it's this.
-Today I was in the backyard with my dog when I got a message on Discord from my boy Francis.
+Today I was in the backyard with my dog when I got a message from a friend.
 Something about Fable and at least I had gotten a chance to use it with a link to an [Anthropic article](https://www.anthropic.com/news/fable-mythos-access).
 It took a minute to understand the message, but when it suddenly became clear that Fable had been shutdown by government directive I thought "but I'm using it right now".

 But no, I wasn't.
 When I came back inside, this was what was waiting for me in my terminal: